Fundamental techniques in the study of parabolic subgroups of Artin groups: Motivation

 The Deligne complex can also be constructed as a complex of groups, where the fundamental domain is built from the inclusions of spherical-type parabolic subgroups, and the entire complex is obtained via the action of the group (see \citep[Chapter~III.$\mathcal{C}$]{BridsonHaefliger} for the construction).
 Under this construction, the spherical-type parabolic subgroups of \( A \) are precisely the stabilizers of the simplices of the Deligne complex.

-If, instead of considering only spherical-type parabolic subgroups, we take all parabolic subgroups, we obtain in an analogous way a complex in which every parabolic subgroup stabilizes some simplex.
-This complex is called the \emph{Artin complex}.
-In the Artin complex, the portion corresponding to \( 1 \cdot S^f \) is always a \( n \)-dimensional simplex, where $n$ is the number of standard generators.
+If, instead of considering only spherical-type parabolic subgroups, we take all non-trivial parabolic subgroups, we obtain in an analogous way a complex in which every parabolic subgroup stabilizes some simplex.
+This complex is called the \emph{Artin complex}, and it is precisely defined as the complex whose barycentric subdivision is the derived complex of the set

+In the Artin complex, the portion corresponding to \( 1 \cdot \mathcal{S} \) gives a \( (n-1) \)-dimensional simplex, where $n$ is the number of standard generators.
+For example, for an Artin group with three generators $\{a,b,c\}$ we obtain a 2-dimensional simplex (the shadowed simplex that we can see in \autoref{Dibujo:derived} and in \autoref{Dibujo:ArtinComplex}).
+This is in fact the fundamental domain of the complex for the action of the group.
+We will explain this further in \autoref{section:GGT}.